phishingclub/templates/README.md

 8. Export when ready for deployment

 ### WHAT ABOUT AI?!
 Creating emails and templates with AI is super easy and it should be part of the developer experience using your favorite editor or IDE.
-Simpy your favorite code editor with AI support and get started.
+Simply choose your favorite code editor with AI support and get started.

 We might consider a pull request for a folder filled with good custom rules to feed the agents.